codeequity/codeEquity/docs/ceManual.md

 CE Server enforces a 1:1 mapping from issues to cards in a CodeEquity project.
 Otherwise, if one issue has multiple cards, there is no clean way to determine how and when the associated PEQs should accrue.
 CE Server enforces this mapping by force-duplicating and renaming the issue every time a user attempts to add an issue to a second project column.
+The only exception to this rule is issues without any cards, or "newborn issues".
+CE Server ignores all newborn issues, as they are not related to provisional equity.

 There are other differences as well, mainly to ensure that a CodeEquity project stays in a valid state.
 These differences are smaller in scope, and are introduced below.